Haitham808/Covid19-UIAutomation/README.md

 - mvn clean test

+------------ Extent report --------------
+- once the test is finished, the extent report will be generated in extent/CWB folder alonf with the screenshots

 # Cross browser testing

 - you can specisfy which browser you want to test on by using "browser=  " in src/main/resources/properties/config.properties file